vokac/iam-website/content/en/docs/tasks/user/client-registration/_index.md

 ---

-IAM exposes the OpenID Connect/OAuth dynamic client registration functionality on its dashboard's main page (it has been migrated by dashboard).
+IAM exposes the OpenID Connect/OAuth dynamic client registration functionality on its own dashboard (it has been migrated by [MitreID][mitreid] dashboard).

-In OAuth terminology, a client is an application or service that can interact with an authorisation server for authentication/authorization purposes.
+In OAuth terminology, a client is an application or service that can interact with an authorization server for authentication/authorization purposes.

 A new client can be registered in the IAM in two ways: